Jasper National Park Alberta, Canada Travel Guide

 Plan your Jasper trip with flexibility.
 Mountain weather changes quickly.
 Take layers of clothing and check forecasts regularly for adaptation of your plans.

-The park's topography includes the Main Ranges of the Canadian Rockies.
+The park's topography contains the Main Ranges of the Canadian Rockies.
 These ranges feature some of the highest peaks in Alberta, including Mount Columbia.
 Rivers like the Athabasca and the Sunwapta carve through the landscape, creating impressive canyons and waterfalls.
 The Columbia Icefield, a remnant of a larger ice sheet, lies partly within Jasper's southern boundary.
 Its diverse geography is a wide range of wildlife, making wildlife viewing a common activity.

 Largest ice mass in the Rocky Mountains of North America.